The American Revolution in South Carolina

 Altamaha River, GA

 As ordered, Col. William Thomson sent a detachment led by Capt John Caldwell with 100 men to Fort Barrington on the Altamaha River in Georgia.
 On Oct.
 18, a second detachment of eight men under Lt.
 Barnes was sent.
 On Dec.
 28, Capt.
-Winn was sent to relieve Capt.
-Caldwell's two detachments.
+Richard Winn was sent to relieve Capt.
+John Caldwell's two detachments.

 May 21, 1777